tdt17/ds_cmp_tealium_extension/extensions/doPlugins_global.README.md

 * [Plusdichte Tracking](#plusdicht-tracking-s_plusdensityobj)

-### Marketing Channels / Article View Types (s._articleViewTypeObj)
+### Page View Types (s._articleViewTypeObj)
-This feature sets certain marketing channels (events) according to the referring context of an article view.
+This feature sets page-view events according to the referring context of an article view.
 It tracks from where (from which sources/URLs) the readers of articles are coming from.
-These sources are grouped and categorized and in the end assigned to a certain view-type events (eg. event22, event27, etc.).
+These sources are grouped and categorized and in the end assigned to a certain page-view events (eg. event22, event27, etc.).

-There are two main groups of marketing channels:
+There are two ways of evaluating the event type:

-    1. Direct Channels
-    2. Online Channels

-#### Direct Channels
-Users who are lead to articles by non-online campaigns (eg. email campaigns).
-These users are not following a link from another website.
-This means no referring URL will be available when viewing an article.

-Direct channel events are:
+    1. By tracking value
+    2. By document referrer

+#### View events by tracking value
+Tracking values are added to article URLs as query parameters (cid, wtrid, wtmc).
+They are provided in context of marketing campaigns and should be used for setting the event type when there is no document referrer available (e.g. email campaigns).

+Events which can be set by tracking values:
 * event23 (other internal)
 * event24 (search engines)
 * event25 (social media)
 * event26 (dark social / unknown)

-The evaluation of the direct view type is done by one of the existing campaign properties (cid, wtrid, wtmc) which is provided as query parameters of the article URL.

-#### Online Channels
-All article views which happen whenever a user clicks on a page link to an article.
-Either on internal organic links from within the same site (e.g. teasers from homepages) or from external sites like search pages, social media etc.

-Online channel events are:
+#### View events by document referrer
+The referring page URL (document.location.referrer) is analysed against various criteria in order to determine the correct view event.
+Important criteria are:
+* Is from same or different domain
+* Is from homepage
+* Is from internal recommendation system (Outbrain)
+* Is from search engine result list
+* Is from social media
+* Is from Bild
+* Is from login page

+Events which can be set by referrer:
 * event22 (homepage)
 * event23 (other internal)
 * event24 (search engines)